adhun36/django-clickhouse-logger/README.md

 }
 ```

-To test you can change filter `require_debug_false` to `require_debug_true` for `clickhouse_logger_handler` and raise a error in any django view.
+If you want to test just change filter `require_debug_false` to `require_debug_true` for `clickhouse_logger_handler` and raise error in any django view.
-For visual interface to clickhouse table `clickhouse_logger.records` i recommend using a [Dbeaver](https://dbeaver.io/).
+For visual interface to the clickhouse table `clickhouse_logger.records` i recommend using [Dbeaver](https://dbeaver.io/).

 ## P.S.
 Try my free service for developers [Workhours.space](https://workhours.space/).
-It is time tracker with simple interface, powerful functionality such as automatic payroll calculation,
+It's time tracker with simple interface, powerful functionality such as automatic payroll calculation,
 telegram bot timer, easy web2 and web3 auth, and more.
 Enjoy.